cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 ## Recovery from a `Backup` object

-!!!
-Important
-    Recovery from `Backup` objects works only on object store backups, not on volume snapshots.

 In case a `Backup` resource is already available in the namespace in which the cluster should be created, you can specify its name through `.spec.bootstrap.recovery.backup.name`, as in the following example: